Not sure what you need, schedule a 30 min with Jeff to discuss your project and lets see if we can help.

-The power system analysis report can serve as an input to:
+The power system study report can serve as an input to:

 These studies are not completed only once.
 They must be updated periodically when there are changes made to the system.
 Per the requirements of CSA Z462 and NFPA 70E, this means changes will occur at least every five years.

-The power system analysis report is not just a binder that sits in the engineer's office, it can be leveraged as a useful tool of many different activities within the organization including:
+The power system study report is not just a binder that sits in the engineer's office, it can be leveraged as a useful tool of many different activities within the organization including:

 The protection coordination and load flow reports can help operations identify areas within the plant that are at a higher risk of outage, and determine methods to mitigate this risk to acceptable levels based on business objectives.